 Every kind of animal makes a different kind of track.
 If they walk on something soft (like mud, snow or dirt), they will leave a track behind.
 Horses and deer have hoofs and therefore leave a big mark.
 Bears, coyotes, bobcats, mountain lions, raccoons and squirrels have paws.

-Notice the size of an animals paw.
+I tell my kids to notice the size of an animals paw.
 Then count the toes.
 Look at how close or far apart the paws are from each other.
 These things will help you to identify which animal was there before you.

 In addition to tracks, I notice that the bears in Yosemite will also claw the trees.
 If you keep your eyes open you will see bear claws on trees.
 Bears cause more property damage in Yosemite Nat Park than any of the other animals.
 Identifying animal tracks of bears is easy since they leave such a big mark.